 There are many versions of the “Sales Cycle” that you’ve probably seen over the years.
 Here’s a version from the Blowfish Group that will help us to demonstrate where MA can help all along the path.

 1 – Awareness – This is where prospects become aware of your product or service.
 This first step is critical to sales success.
 After all, who’s going to buy something they don’t know exists?
 Traditional ways of creating awareness include advertising, direct marketing, and events.
 There are many ways of creating awareness using MA like email and social media posting.
 One of the key features of MA is its ability to track customer behavior throughout the sales cycle.

 This allows you to understand the effectiveness of your initial campaigns so that you can constantly improve to more effectively engage with your target audience.
 Here’s a sample report from a campaign.

 You can learn a lot from these reports by comparing these statistics against your own history or industry averages.
 You can assume that the 2,376 prospects that opened the email are now aware of your product or service.
 The 46 that clicked on an internal link may be interested and are ready to move to the next step in the process.

-2 - Interest - You can define a prospect in this category as anyone who as shown any level of interest in your product or service.
-Interest can be exhibited by clicking on an email link, visiting your website or inbound actions like phone calls, social media inquiries, etc. It’s important to follow up with interested leads as quickly and efficiently as possible to keep their interest.
-MA workflows can be developed to automate this process so that 46 interested parties can receive additional information in a timely manner so that they can be further qualified
+2 – Interest – You can define a prospect in this category as anyone who has shown any level of interest in your product or service.
+Interest can be exhibited by clicking on an email link, visiting your website, or inbound actions like phone calls, social media inquiries, etc. It’s important to follow up with interested leads as quickly and efficiently as possible to keep their interest.
+MA workflows can be developed to automate this process so that 46 interested parties can receive additional information in a timely manner so that they can be further qualified.

 3 – Desire – This is the most critical stage of the sales cycle in the author’s opinion.
 This is the step in the sales cycle where marketing hands off qualified leads to sales.
 In order to qualify a lead you have to know: